grapl-security/grapl/README.md

 ![word_macro_hit](https://github.com/insanitybit/grapl/blob/master/images/word_child.png)

-When these analyzers find matches, engagements are created.
+When these analyzers find matches, engagements are created and displayed in a visual representation.
 In the future it will be possible to interact with these engagements through an API targeting Jupyter notebooks.
-For now the feature is limited to a visual representation.

 Grapl can automatically expand signature hits out to scope our engagement by traversing the edges of the signature match, pulling more nodes into the